assadiandre/SantaCruzRideApp/README.md

 Once you're added you should be able to see the project dashboard.
 Go to `Database Access` in the left tab pane.
 You should now be viewing the Database Access page.
 Click on `+ Add New Database User` you will be prompted to provide a user name, password and an IP address.

 Once you've setup your user, we can get the connection string the project dashboard in the `Database` section of the left tab pane.
-Click Connect --> Connect your application
+Click Connect --> Connect your application.
+Fill in the connection string with your user details.

 You should be able to view a connection string, copy it.
 My string looks something like this: `mongodb+srv://andreassadi:mypassword@santacruzrideapp-cluste.z8ywr.mongodb.net/SantaCruzRideApp-Cluster?retryWrites=true&w=majority`